EvernodeXRPL/sashimono/README.md

 ## Build Sashimono Agent
 1. Run `cmake .` (You only have to do this once)
 1. Run `make` (Sashimono agent binary will be created as `./build/sagent`)

+## Sashimono installation script.
+1. Run `sashimono-install.sh` script as root user to setup sashimono environment.
+1. Run `sashimono-uninstall.sh` script as root user to do sashimono cleanups.

 ## Sashimono Client
 - Replace the sashimono-client.key file created inside dataDir in the first run by the key file found on this [link](https://geveoau.sharepoint.com/:u:/g/EX5U8SxYyM5Anyq2rAcMXtkBEOO_XWT7hCo30SGIsDAyLg?e=LycwQx).
 This is because we have hardcoded the pubkey in message board.
 This will generate the same pubkey we have hardcoded.